Foreign support of Uganda in the Uganda–Tanzania War: Analyses and aftermath

 Pollack attributed Libyan troops' failures to their low morale and lack of military intelligence.
 They had no experience operating in Uganda's climate, and most Libyan soldiers were badly trained militiamen who were unprepared for such an operation.
 Rwehururu also stated that the Libyan uniforms were not fit for jungle warfare.
-Even under these conditions, however, the combat performance of the Libyans was extremely poor; they generally failed to hold ground even in favorable situations and with access to much better equipment than the Tanzanians.
+Even under these conditions, however, the combat performance of the Libyans was poor; they generally failed to hold ground even in favorable situations and with access to much better equipment than the Tanzanians.
 Pollack pointed out that the Libyans failed to use aerial reconnaissance, send out patrols to gather intelligence, and guard their flanks, causing them to "blunder[ ] around Uganda blind".
 He also faulted their general inability to use their heavy equipment as well as their officers' lack of initiative or adaptability.
 Security consultant Andrew McGregor also argued that "confusion reigned" among the Libyan intervention force, and that the entire operation was a "military disaster".
 However, Pollack stated that Libyan logistics were a success, pointing out that the Libyan troops never lacked supplies despite the adverse conditions.
 He singled out the airlift as an "impressive operation for any country, let alone a resource-poor nation desperate for technically competent personnel such as Libya".

 The defeat in Uganda caused significant tensions and resentment in Libya.
 It was a serious setback for Gaddafi's foreign policy, and reportedly caused conflict within the Libyan government.
 The Libyan Armed Forces were reportedly upset about their "disgraceful rout".
 There were public protests during and after the war.
 Many Libyans were buried in mass graves in Uganda.
 One better known mass grave is located at the King's College Budo.
 According to the German newspaper Der Spiegel, Gaddafi ordered some of the dead soldiers to be buried in mass graves in Libya's deserts without the families' knowledge.
 After the conflict, several graffiti appeared on walls in Tripoli's harbor area, stating "Utrudu Katala" ("Killer out") which referenced either Gaddafi or Idi Amin who was living in the city after escaping Uganda.
 At the time, Libyan civilians who observed Amin without permission or tried to contact him were arrested by Libyan security forces.
 Amin left the country after his personal guards got into a "violent dispute" with the Libyan authorities.

 Libya maintained a presence in Uganda during the following decades, and continued to exert limited economic, political, and military influence.
 In 2008, Gaddafi was supposed to visit Uganda and unveil a plaque near the Uganda-Tanzania border which honored the Libyan intervention force.
 The event was cancelled after Gaddafi was told by Ugandan mufti Obeid Kamulegeya that President Yoweri Museveni had allegedly taken part in the massacre committed by FRONASA militants in 1979.
-In turn, Museveni later criticised Gaddafi's decision to intervene in the Uganda–Tanzania War, arguing that the assumption that Uganda was "Muslim country" where Amin and other Muslims were threatened by Christian oppression was false.
+In turn, Museveni later criticised Gaddafi's decision to intervene in the Uganda–Tanzania War, arguing that the assumption that Uganda was a "Muslim country" where Amin and other Muslims were threatened by Christian oppression was false.